 What’s a good way to have a positive impact on staving off the effects of Alzheimer’s disease and at the same time, help you stay stronger and reduce the potential from a fall?
-A good answer would be to think and exercise at the same time!
+A good answer would be to move well and think well at the same time!

 There are many ways we can learn new movements, no matter our mobility.
 Someone told me three simple words years ago, “JUST DO SOMETHING.”
 So I will leave you with this: whether practicing to sit and stand, or playing with the grandkids, find new ways to keep the body moving so that the mind can continue to grow and be healthy!